omkarium/rufendec/README.md

 - Shred the source files instead of delete.
 - Verbose output using "-v" option.
 - Anonymize source file names using "-a" option.
+- Dry run feature using "-r" option ("-d" will be automatically ignored while using this).

 ## How to Use
 ``Method 1``: This is a rust binary crate, so treat it as an executable.
 If you already know what Cargo is, how to install and use it, then go ahead and install by running the command `cargo install rufendec`.
 However, if you do not wish to install this program on your system permanently, then CD (change directory) into the cloned git repo and run `cargo run -- --help`.